Mohammad Azizur Rahman: Early life

 Rahman was born on 1 January 1945 in Beanibazar of Sylhet district.
 His ancestral home is in Chattis villages of Ranaping in Golapganj.
 His father's name was Sarafat Ali and his mother's name was Mahibun Nesha.
 He had to study in Sunamganj, Habiganj and Sylhet as his father's workplace.
 He graduated from Sylhet MC College with an Intermediate and Jagannath College in Dhaka.
 His wife's name is Selina Aziz.
 They have one daughter and one son.

 Career

 Azizur joined the army in 1966 and trained at the Pakistan Military Academy in Kakul.
 After commission in April 1968, he joined the 2nd East Bengal Regiment at Lahore.
 He was later transferred to Joydebpur in Dhaka with the 2nd East Bengal Regiment.
-He was promoted to the rank of Major General through periodic promotions.
-In 1995, he was the Area Commander of Chittagong Region and GOC of the 24th Infantry Division.
-He served as the Director General of Bangladesh Rifles from 25 August 1996 to 30 December 1999.
-He was the Chairman of the Water Development Board and also served as the Ambassador of Bangladesh to Bahrain.
+He was promoted to the rank of major general through periodic promotions.
+In 1995, he was the area commander of Chittagong Region and GOC of the 24th Infantry Division.
+He served as the director general of Bangladesh Rifles from 25 August 1996 to 30 December 1999.
+He was the chairman of the Hill tracks Development Board and also served as the Ambassador of Bangladesh to Bahrain.